-The governing body reviews its policies/procedures annually (further details on specific policies are cited in KSCIE (2024)
+The governing body reviews its policies/procedures annually (further details on specific policies are cited in KSCIE (2023)

-- the nominated governor for child protection at the school is <Full Name>.
-The nominated governor is responsible for liaising with the Head Teacher / Principal and Designated Safeguarding Lead over all matters regarding child protection issues. - governing bodies and proprietors will ensure that appropriate policies are in place in order for appropriate action to be taken in a timely manner to support children's welfare - the role is strategic rather than operational; they will not be involved in concerns about individual children - should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+- the nominated governors for child protection at the school are Mrs Caroline Morris and Mrs Chris Malone.
+The nominated governors are responsible for liaising with the Head Teacher (also DSL) over all matters regarding child protection issues - appropriate policies are in place in order for appropriate action to be taken in a timely manner to support children's welfare - the role is strategic rather than operational; they will not be involved in concerns about individual children - all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training should be regularly updated.

-- a member of the governing body, usually the chair, is nominated to liaise with the designated officer(s) from the relevant local authority and partner agencies in the event of allegations of abuse made against the Head Teacher, the principal of a college or proprietor or member of governing body of an independent school. - should be aware of their obligations under the Human Rights Act 1998 21, the Equality Act 201022, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements.
+Their training should be regularly updated - a member of the governing body, usually the chair, is nominated to liaise with the designated officer(s) from the relevant local authority (Herefordshire) and partner agencies in the event of allegations of abuse made against the Head Teacher - governors are aware of their obligations under the Human Rights Act 1998 21, the Equality Act 201022, (including the Public Sector Equality Duty23), and their local multiagency safeguarding arrangements.

-ICT Network
+ICT Network Managers

-Our school/setting is directly responsible for ensuring we have the appropriate level of security protection procedures in place in order to safeguard our computer systems.
-We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
-We will follow required good practice identified in the guidance on e-security from the National Education Network.
-In addition, we will work towards meeting the Cyber security standards for schools and colleges.GOV.UK.
+Our school is directly responsible for ensuring we have the appropriate level of security protection procedures in place in order to safeguard our computer systems.
+We will review the effectiveness of these procedures periodically to keep up with evolving cybercrime technologies.
+We will follow required good practice identified in the guidance on e-security from the national Education Network.
+In addition, we will work towards meeting the Cyber security standards for schools and colleges gov.uk.

-Each site's Network Manager is responsible for maintaining safe systems of internet access, blocking any undesirable (e.g. pornographic, racist, violent) sites.
+Each site's Network Manager is responsible for maintaining safe systems of internet access, blocking any undesirable (e.g., pornographic, racist, violent) sites.
 This includes checking that:

-- The IT infrastructure in the Eardisley CE Primary School is secure and meets e-safety technical requirements - The Eardisley CE Primary School password policy is adhered to - The Eardisley CE Primary School filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - The Eardisley CE Primary School filtering provider is signed up to relevant lists (CSA content, Sexual Content, Terrorist content Your Internet Connection Blocks Child Abuse & Terrorist Content), (KSCIE 2024, para 142) - The Co-ordinator keeps up to date with e-safety technical information - The Eardisley CE Primary School IT infrastructure (network, remote access, e-mail, VLE etc.) is regularly monitored in order that any misuse or attempted misuse can be reported to the E-Safety Manager, SLT, HOY or PSO for investigation/action/sanction - When children use the Eardisley CE Primary School network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+- The IT infrastructure in Eardisley CE Primary School is secure and meets e-safety technical requirements - The Eardisley CE Primary School password policy is adhered to - The Eardisley CE Primary School filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person

+- The Eardisley CE Primary School filtering provider is signed up to relevant lists (CSA content, Sexual Content, Terrorist content Your Internet Connection Blocks Child Abuse & Terrorist Content), (KSCIE 2023, para 141) - The Co-ordinator keeps up to date with e-safety technical information - The Eardisley CE Primary School IT infrastructure (network, remote access, e-mail, VLE etc.) is regularly monitored in order that any misuse or attempted misuse can be reported to the E-Safety Manager, SLT, HOY or PSO for investigation/action/sanction - When children use Eardisley CE Primary School's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, as an Eardisley CE Primary School do not allow pupils to use their phones during the day and educate them about appropriate use during assembly and curriculum/pastoral time.
+To minimise inappropriate use, Eardisley CE Primary School does not allow pupils to use their phones during the day and educate them about appropriate use.